Sydney-Informatics-Hub/hello-nextflow/docs/setup.md

 4. The home directory will appear in the left side bar.

 ![](img/vm_5.png)
 6. In the Explorer sidebar, select `.main.nf`.
 This file will open in a tab.
+You may need to re-enter you password again.
 7. Check that syntax highlighting (different parts of the Nextflow code are coloured) is enabled as shown.
 This is to confirm the VSCode Nextflow extension is working correctly.